Articles

 Pricing

-• Free: $0, free forever for up to 10 users.
-Includes core features and 2GB storage.
+• Free: $0 for up to 10 users, includes core features and 2GB storage.
+Ideal for small teams or pilot projects.

-Confluence uses a per-user pricing model that is highly competitive for SMBs.
-For a healthcare business with 50 employees, expect approximately $271/month on the Standard plan or $522/month on Premium (annual billing).
-A free tier is available for small teams.
+Confluence uses a free/per-user pricing model that is highly competitive for SMBs.
+For a healthcare business with 50 employees, expect approximately $271/month for the Standard plan or $522/month for Premium (annual billing).

 Pros of Confluence:

-• Offers deep integration with Jira and other Atlassian products
+• Offers deep integration with Jira and Atlassian products

 Cons of Confluence: